Last updated June 2026

 How do I get to Long Bay Regional Park?

-Drive north from Auckland CBD on SH1, exit toward Long Bay and follow signs to Oaktree Avenue.
-The trip takes approximately 30 minutes from the CBD in normal traffic.
+Drive north from Auckland CBD on SH1 and take the Oteha Valley Road exit.
+Follow signs to Beach Road or the park entrance.
+The drive takes about 30 minutes in normal traffic.

 Is Long Bay beach patrolled?

-Yes — Surf Life Saving New Zealand patrols Long Bay beach during the summer season.
-Always swim between the flags.
+Yes, Surf Life Saving patrols operate during the summer season.
+Always swim between the flags when they are present.

-Yes.
-A large car park is located off Oaktree Avenue.
-Parking fees apply — check current Auckland Council rates before visiting.
+Yes, large car parks are available off Beach Road.
+Parking fees apply; check current Auckland Council rates before visiting.

 Are dogs allowed at Long Bay Regional Park?